neutralvibes/KoolApi/README.md

 ### Response status codes

-Response codes shoud be sent before you leave a handler.
+Response codes should be sent before you leave a handler.
 The response codes available are below.

 ```c++
   OK = 200,